Complete and file the Order to Waive Fees (Form F85)

 - Write the day, month, and year when you appeared in court if the clerk hasn't already done so.

-- Write the additional terms the judge or master made, if there are any.
+- Write the additional terms the judge or associate judge made, if there are any.

 Take the original copy of the order to the court registry.

-- The original is given to the judge or master for his/her signature.
+- The original is given to the judge or associate judge for his/her signature.

 - You'll receive a photocopy of the original once it's signed and entered as an order of the court.